 Has your cat ever pretended to bury her/his food?
 Even after eating it?
 Like they are burying their waste?
-Lotto usually do that, and I heard many similar stories from the other cat owners.
-At first, I thought she is doing that because of she didn’t like the food; but no, she is sometimes doing it after eating some.
+My lovely Lotto usually does that, and I heard many similar stories from the other cat owners.
+At first, I thought she is doing that because she didn’t like the food; but no, she is sometimes doing it after eating some.

-The other kitties at home don’t do that, except Leo (the number one Tuxedo): once, he temporarily returned back to home from his new owners.
-I sae he is doing the exact same thing, eating a part of his food, then pretending to bury it.
-It was definitely clear that he liked the food, so there must be another reason.
+The other kitties at home don’t do that, except Leo (the number one Tuxedo).
+He is doing the exact same thing, eating a part of his food, then pretending to bury it.
+It was definitely clear that he liked the food because he ate it, so there must be another reason.

-So, in the wild, a wildcat (or since they are almost the same animals, a domestic cat) may attempt to bury or cover any uneaten food in order to avoid attracting any predators to the area.
-It also is an attempt to not alert any other potential prey that a feline hunter is in the vicinity.
+So, in the wild, a wildcat (or since they are almost the same animals, a domestic cat) may attempt to bury or cover any uneaten food in order to avoid attracting any predators in the area.
+It is also an attempt to not alert any other potential prey that a feline hunter is in the vicinity.

 What can you do to prevent it?

 You may consider giving your cat food in small portions.
 Watch the amount your cat typically eats in a meal, and next time, give her/him food in that quantity.